mohammedeladawi/bank-system/README.md

 # Bank System Application in Console

-You can use this Account which has access permission to all features to try the app:
+You can use this Account which has access permission to all features to try the app:<br>
-username: User2
+username: User2<br>
-password: 1234
+password: 1234<br>